MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-classic-client-end-of-availability.md

 Admins have full control over their tenant’s transition to new Teams via the [Upgrade to the new Teams using policies](new-teams-deploy-using-policies.md) article.

-A bulk installer, including offline capability, has been provided for admins who want to deploy new Teams using their own tools and process and use Teams policies to move their users to the desired experience: Bulk deploy the new Microsoft Teams desktop client - Microsoft Teams | Microsoft Learn
+A bulk installer, including offline capability, has been provided for admins who want to deploy new Teams using their own tools and process and use Teams policies to move their users to the desired experience: [Bulk upgrade to the new Microsoft Teams client](new-teams-bulk-install-client.md).

 Microsoft highly recommends that admins who want more control or a more gradual rollout of new Teams take advantage of these tools and functionality to begin slowly transitioning their users to new Teams now.
 Policies can be targeted to individual users, groups of users, or your entire tenant to give you flexibility to release to users group by group while monitoring progress and feedback.